Acrobat Removals & Storage

 Moving Checklist & Tips

-If you do have bags and tubs, we can still transport them.
-Just note that they may take a little longer to load into the truck.
-Please try and avoid these materials when packing any fragile items.
+If you do have bags and tubs, just note that they may take a little longer to load into the truck.
+Please try and avoid packing any fragile items when using these materials.

 For insurance and liability reasons, removalists cannot transport flammables, explosives, poisons, corrosives, and other dangerous substances — that even includes a mower that still contains fuel.